emallson/stat-scaling-models/writeup.md

 WoW.
 Why?
 Well, they have primary stat on them.
 In fact, rings in Warlords (and possibly prior, this is hard to tell) were identically scaled to bracers now.
-As a result, we can check what the results look like for bracers and see how things would behave if the WoD change (removing mainstat from rings) were reverted:
+As a result, we can check what the results look like for bracers and see how things would behave if the Legion change (removing mainstat from rings) were reverted:

 ![Bracers, Slight Skew Both](./results/bracers_skewed-slight_both.png)